rickstaa/top-issues-action/CONTRIBUTING.md

 ## Use a Consistent Coding Style

-We use [shfmt](https://github.com/mvdan/sh#shfmt) to format our shell scripts.
-The easiest way to use [shfmt](https://github.com/mvdan/sh#shfmt) is through the [bash-beautify](https://marketplace.visualstudio.com/items?itemName=shakram02.bash-beautify) or [shell-format](https://marketplace.visualstudio.com/items?itemName=foxundermoon.shell-format) VS Code extensions.
+We use [prettier](https://prettier.io/) formatter to format our typescript code.
+The easiest way to use [prettier](https://prettier.io/) is through the [prettier-vscode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) VS Code extensions.
+You are also advised to use [eslint](https://eslint.org/) for linting your code before.

 ## License